HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 2. A browser extension like [ChromeiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) (see regional endpoints below)
 3. For Mac OSX you can use [the desktop GraphiQL app](https://github.com/skevy/graphiql-app) (see regional endpoints below)

-All options work similarly and their UI looks more or less like this (ChromeiQL extension has been used in the example below):
+All options work similarly and their UI looks more or less like this (our browser version with the [Helsinki region](https://api.digitransit.fi/graphiql/hsl) endpoint was used in the example below):

 ![GraphiQL](./GraphiQL.png)